Lasing threshold

-The lasing threshold is the lowest excitation level at which a laser's output is dominated by stimulated emission rather than by spontaneous emission.
+In laser science, the lasing threshold is the lowest excitation level at which a laser's output is dominated by stimulated emission rather than by spontaneous emission.
 Below the threshold, the laser's output power rises slowly with increasing excitation.
-Above threshold, the slope of power vs. excitation is orders of magnitude greater.
+Above the threshold, the slope of power vs. excitation is orders of magnitude greater.
 The linewidth of the laser's emission also becomes orders of magnitude smaller above the threshold than it is below.
 Above the threshold, the laser is said to be lasing.
 The term "lasing" is a back formation from "laser," which is an acronym, not an agent noun.